Diversity Advisory Board (DAB)

-The Diversity, Equity, and Inclusion Plan 2015-2017 Report was released in February 2018.
-This report provides an update on the city’s progress implementing the original goals and action items in the DEI Plan:
+The Diversity, Equity, and Inclusion Plan 2015-2019 Report has been released.
+This cumulative report provides an update on the city’s progress implementing the original plan from 2015 to present.

 DAB releases a joint statement Reaffirming Our Commitment to Sanctuary and Welcoming Opens a New Window. in October 2018.

 Members of the Diversity Advisory Board maintain an independent Facebook page Opens a New Window. to share about their activities in the community.

 Every second Monday of the month from 6:30-8:30 pm.